mflaks/Memory-Game/README.md

 All of the cards are laid face down on a surface.
 Two cards are flipped face up over each turn.
 If the cards don't match, they will be closed.

-The object of the game is to turn over all pairs of matching cards in fewer attemps as possible
+The object of the game is to turn over all pairs of matching cards in fewer attemps.

 ![memory](Memory.JPG)